backups-obsidian/backup-obsidian-2/100 study-notes/113 Terraform/Terraform - State Manipulation.md

 > [!question]- If a resource is deleted from the state file using `rm`, and a `refresh` command is executed, will the state file be updated to include that resource, considering its existence in the real world?
 > - No. Because the `refresh` command only refreshes the state for the resources that are present in the `resources` section of the state file and doing a `rm` removes the resource from the `resources` section of the state file.

+### State file backup
+- **All `terraform state` subcommands that modify the state write backup files**.
+- The path of these backup file can be controlled with `-backup`.
+- Subcommands that **are read-only (such as list) do not write any backup files since they aren't modifying the state**.
+- Backups for state modification *CANNOT be disabled*.
+	- Due to the sensitivity of the state file, Terraform forces every state modification command to write a backup file.
+	- We'll have to remove these files manually if we don't want to keep them around.